fontanf/localsearchsolver/README.md

     * Swap a block of `k1` consecutive elements from a sequence with another block of `k2` consecutive elements from another sequence
     * Shift and reverse a block of `k` consecutive elements from one sequence to another
   * Remove an element from the solution / Add an element into the solution
+  * Modes:
+    * Shift an element `j` in the same sequence and change its mode
+    * Swap the mode of element `j1` with the mode of another element `j2` from the same sequence
+    * Swap an elemnt `j1` with another element `j2` from the same sequence and swap their modes
 * Perturbations:
   * Swap two blocks of consecutive elements (double-bridge) (single sequence only)
   * Remove `k` elements and re-insert them (ruin-and-recreate)